janboddez/import-bookmarks/README.md

 Newly added bookmarks can be marked Published, Draft, Pending review or Private.

 ## Modifying the Post Content Format of Imported Bookmarks
+Use the `import_bookmarks_post_content` filter to customize imported bookmarks' markup with only minimal PHP code.

 Some examples of what's possible.
-These would typically go into your (child) theme's `functions.php`.
+(These would typically go into your (child) theme's `functions.php`.)
 Note: core hooks like `publish_{$post->post_type}` allow even more customization, but that's outside the scope of this readme.

 ```
 // Force open links in new tab.